Peter Lemongello: Later career

 He went on to perform at many South Florida venues, in dinner theater in Branson, Missouri, and regularly in the summer in Atlantic City, on Long Island, and in upstate New York.
 In 2012 he had a one-man song and comedy show titled Meatballs, Matzo Balls and Lemon-Gello, and also re-recorded his 1976 song "Can't Get Enough Of You Girl" with producer and songwriter Jimmy Michaels; it appears on the re-issue of the Michaels album More Things Change.

 Parodies

 Lemongello was spoofed in the episode of Saturday Night Live that aired May 22, 1976, with Chevy Chase playing a singer named Peter Lemon Mood Ring, who changed colors with every song.
 Chase used Lemongello's actual name for a character in his 1989 film Fletch Lives.

-Singer-songwriter Will Dailey released a promotional video in 2009 for his album Torrent, in which he is forced by his managers to make a (fictitious) commercial for Torrent in the style of the Love '76 commercial.

 Personal life

-Lemongello was born in Jersey City, New Jersey and moved to North Babylon, New York at the age of seven.
-He graduated from North Babylon High School in 1964.
 Currently, he lives in Boca Raton, Florida.
 He and his wife Karen have a son, Peter Jr., who in 2019 appeared on American Idol.
 Karen is his second wife; his first, whom he later divorced, was a drum majorette with Scotty Hamer's North Babylon Stage Band at his high school.
-He once racked up a $20,000 charge on a credit card belonging to one of his former girlfriends.